Sweden: Religion

-Sociology professor Phil Zuckerman claims that Swedes, despite a lack of belief in God, commonly question the term atheist, preferring to call themselves Christians while being content with remaining in the Church of Sweden.
-Religion continues to play a role in Swedish cultural identity.
-This is evidenced by the fact that the majority of Swedish adults continue to remain members of the Lutheran Church despite having to pay a church tax; moreover, rates of baptism remain high and church weddings are increasing in Sweden.

 Health

 Healthcare in Sweden is mainly tax-funded, universal for all citizens, and decentralised, although private health care also exists.
 The health care system in Sweden is financed primarily through taxes levied by regional councils and municipalities.
 A total of 21 councils are in charge of primary and hospital care within the country.

-Private healthcare is a rarity in Sweden, and even those private institutions work under the mandated city councils.
-The city councils regulates the rules and the establishment of potential private practices.
+Private healthcare is uncommon in Sweden, and even private institutions operate under the supervision of local councils.
+The city councils regulate the rules and the establishment of potential private practices.
 While care for the elderly or those who need psychiatric help is conducted privately in many other countries, in Sweden, publicly funded local authorities are in charge of this type of care.

 Healthcare in Sweden is similar in quality to other developed nations.
 Sweden ranks in the top five countries with respect to low infant mortality.
 It also ranks high in life expectancy and in safe drinking water.
 In 2018, health and medical care represented around 11% of GDP.